PAUL-byte-spec/Business-Analytics-Model-Results-Communication/README.md

 * python: the Python programming language itself

 # Load Data CSV:
-* Data was loaded into jupyter notbook for handling missing value and handling inconsistencies.
+* Dataset was loaded into jupyter notbook for handling missing value and handling inconsistencies.
 * The cleaned dataset.csv was uploaded into the jupyter notebook to train and build the model.

 # Model Training: